jeremyButtler/who2023-TB-catalog-as-tsv/README.md

   - Has the WHOs grade for the primary antibiotic
   - 0 if there is no grade
 - Fourth column after endAntibiotics (entireGene)
-  - 1 if is this mutation applies to the whole gene.
+  - 1 if is this is an LoF entry (frameshift anywere in the genome).
-    - for gene\_deletion entries, this means an entire gene deletion
+  - 2 is for an entire gene deletion
-    - for gene\_LoF this means any frameshift or other loss of function mutation in the gene
   - 0 if the mutation only applies to a single position
 - fith column after end antibiotics (unkownEntry)
   - 1 if I could not figure this entry out